 In your early 50s, you most likely will experience menopause, when estrogen halts and testosterone takes over.
-Collagen also dips in the first five years of menopause, your skin only produces 30% of what it used to.
+Collagen also dips in the first five years of menopause; your skin only produces 30% of what it used to.
 These hormone fluctuations weaken the skin’s moisture barrier, making it more susceptible to dryness and irritation.

 As if that wasn’t enough, the sun damage you got in your early years is taking revenge in the form of age spots, hyper-pigmentation, sensitivity, inflammation, broken capillaries, and crepe skin, making skin uneven and dull.

-During the first few years of menopause, the skin will lose a significant amount of collagen and moisture, Ingredients in the skin start to deplete with age, we can lose up to 50% of natural hyaluronic acid, which keeps skin hydrated and plump.
+During the first few years of menopause, the skin will lose a significant amount of collagen and moisture.
+Ingredients in the skin start to deplete with age.
+We can lose up to 50% of natural hyaluronic acid, which keeps skin hydrated and plump.

-Your skin will continue to thin, dry, and sag” as your 50s progress, which is why it is important to introduce a routine of skincare that will help to replenish ingredients that start to diminish with age such as DNA age delay complex or a replenishing moisturiser like fortify barrier repair.
+Your skin will continue to thin, dry, and sag” as your 50s progress, which is why it is important to introduce a routine of skincare that will help to replenish ingredients that start to diminish with age such as DNA age delay complex or a replenishing moisturiser like Fortify barrier repair.

 For those who want to delve deeper and understand the science of the skin and why these changes occur, we have dedicated a whole article to it, which you can read all about here.

-Its time to step up your skincare routine at this age
+Step up your skincare routine

 Here’s a rundown of my top skincare tips, that are designed to restore that youthful glow: